Michael Harris II Player Props: Braves vs. Yankees

-The Atlanta Braves, including Michael Harris II (.378 slugging percentage in past 10 games, including no home run), battle starter Clarke Schmidt and the New York Yankees at Truist Park, Monday at 7:20 PM ET.
+Michael Harris II -- batting .342 in his past 10 games -- will be in action for the Atlanta Braves versus the New York Yankees, with Luis Severino on the hill, on August 15 at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mets.
+In his last game he had a one-hit performance (1-for-3) against the Yankees.

 Michael Harris II Game Info & Props vs. the Yankees